DevMountain/DevMtn-Node-Introduction/README.md

 * Creating - POST

 ### Instructions
 After our `user` object let's create a get endpoint using `app.get()`.
 The first parameter is the path of the endpoint and the second parameter is a function we want to be called when that path is hit.
-If we did `app.get('/')` then whenever we did a get call at `http://localhost:3000/` or `http://127.0.0.1:3000/` the provided function would then be called.
+If we did `app.get('/')` then whenever we did a get request at `http://localhost:3000/` or `http://127.0.0.1:3000/` the provided function would then be called.
 If we did `app.get('/foo')` then the provided function would be called at `http://localhost:3000/foo` or `http://127.0.0.1:3000/foo`.
 For this example let's do a get at the path of `/user`.

 ### Solution
 <details>